iltuoconsulenteit/DocCropper/wiki/Usage.md

 You can also run the start scripts in the `scripts/` folder directly.

 Open a web browser and navigate to `http://localhost:8000` by default.
 Upload your document images, adjust the corners, and export the final PDF.

+## Scanning

+Click **Scan Document** in the interface to acquire an image from a connected scanner.
+This uses `pyinsane2` with WIA on Windows or SANE on Linux/macOS, so ensure your scanner drivers are installed.